MATT-Diff: Multimodal Active Target Tracking by Diffusion Policy: METHODOLOGY

+\paragraph{Uncertainty-Based Hybrid Planner} Once at least one target is detected, a planner must decide whether to continue exploring for new targets or to track existing ones.
+We design a hybrid exploration-exploitation planner that makes this decision based on the targets' uncertainty.
+Namely, when all currently detected target states are known with high confidence (i.e., low uncertainty), the planner prioritizes exploration to discover new targets.
+Conversely, if any target's uncertainty exceeds a predefined threshold, the planner switches to tracking mode, prioritizing the reduction of uncertainty for the most unconfidently localized target.
+The target uncertainty is measured by its differential entropy, which is proportional to the log-determinant of its covariance matrix, $\log \det (\Sigma_t^{(j)})$ \citep{le2009trajectory}.
+In the tracking mode, the planner uses RRT* to generate a path toward the mean of the most uncertain target $\bfmu_t^{(j^*)}$, where $j^* = \arg\max_{j \in \mathcal{I}^{(D)}_t} \log \det (\Sigma_t^{(j)})$.

-\paragraph{Time-Based Hybrid Planner} As a third expert, we propose a time-based hybrid exploration-exploitation planner.
-The planner first starts with frontier-based exploration and, once a target is detected, to estimate its state as accurately as possible, the planner keeps tracking the detected target for a fixed time interval.
+\paragraph{Time-Based Hybrid Planner} As a third expert, we use a time-based hybrid exploration-exploitation planner.
+The planner first starts with frontier-based exploration and, once a target is detected, to estimate its state as accurately as possible, the planner keeps tracking the detected target for a fixed-time interval.
 Tracking is done via RRT* with goal iteratively set to mean of the tracked target.
 After the fixed time has passed, the planner switches back to frontier-based exploration to search for undiscovered targets.